When you apply for a loan or a credit card, the cost of borrowing over time is expressed as the annual percentage rate or APR.

 You typically have a different APR for a purchase balance versus other types of balances, like cash advances and balance transfers.
 This affects the interest rates that are applied to different transactions made with your credit card.

-For instance, if you have a low intro rate on purchases but you take out a cash advance, the amount you’ve withdrawn is subject to the cash advance APR instead of the regular or promotional APR.
+For instance, if you have a low intro rate on purchases but you take out a cash advance, the amount you’ve withdrawn is subject to the cash advance APR instead of the low intro APR.

 5. Avoid carrying a balance on your credit card